Value-Added Tax in Vietnam: Guide to Understanding and Navigating VAT for Business Success

 Applicable VAT Rates

-In general, the standard rate of VAT in Vietnam is set at 10%, however, the government passed a Covid relief bill to reduce VAT to 8% for the year 2022.
-As of January 2023, the standard rate of 10% will be reinstated.
+In general, the standard rate of VAT in Vietnam is set at 10%, however, the government passed a Covid relief bill to reduce VAT to 8% for 2022 and 2023.
+However, the reduction has been extended until the end of 2024.
+The standard rate of 10% will be reinstated in January 2025.
 A 0%, 5% VAT rate, or VAT-exempted applies to specific industries that are considered high priority to the Vietnamese economy, such as IT and tech-related industries.

-1. Reduced VAT Rate: Goods and services that are presently taxed at a standard VAT rate of 10% will experience a reduction to an 8% VAT rate.
-This reduction will come into effect from July 1st, 2023, and will remain applicable until December 31, 2023.
+1. Reduced VAT Rate: Goods and services that were previously taxed at a standard VAT rate of 10% will experience a reduction to an 8% VAT rate.
+This reduction will come into effect from July 1st, 2024, and will remain applicable until December 31, 2024.

 2. Exclusions from VAT Reduction: In alignment with the VAT reduction policy of the previous year (2022), certain groups of goods and services will not qualify for the VAT Reduction Policy.
 These exclusions include: